In this article, you will learn how you can easily take a Linkedin profile photo at home by yourself (with an example of myself).

 Avoid revealing or provocative clothing.
 For men, the best fit would be a button shirt or polo with a pair of matching pants.

-An excellent choice for women would be a blouse with a pair of pants or pencil skirt.
+An excellent choice for women would be a blouse with a pair of pants or a pencil skirt.

 After you wash and iron your clothes you are ready for the next step.